Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2020-12-12-recipe-paneer-butter-masala.md

 # Recipe Reader

 You can use recipe reader to follow the recipe.
 It's in beta at the moment.
-For best experience use OSX.
+For best experience use OSX and turn the volume on.
 Please open the terminal and run one of the following command:

 | Method    | Command                                                                                           |
 |:----------|:--------------------------------------------------------------------------------------------------|